arielherself/espresso/README.md

 ## 2022 in review: How the James Webb Space Telescope is changing astronomy

+<em>This week we are looking back on 2022.
+Today, science and technology</em>

 In July the first images emerged from the[ James Webb Space Telescope](https://te.arielherself.xyz/science-and-technology/2022/07/11/the-james-webb-space-telescope-opens-for-business), the largest space telescope ever built.
 One of their subjects was the “Cosmic Cliffs”—stunning, textured peaks of dust and gas in the Carina nebula.
 The JWST’s predecessor, the Hubble Space Telescope, snapped the same region in 2005.
 But the difference between the vistas could not be more striking.
 The JWST had already spotted baby stars among the peaks that no previous observatory could see.

 The JWST was launched on Christmas Day 2021, after 11 years of delays and at a cost of $9.7bn.
 It has given astronomers their [most powerful tool yet](https://te.arielherself.xyz/the-economist-explains/2022/07/29/how-is-the-james-webb-space-telescope-changing-astronomy) for scanning the cosmos in infrared frequencies of light.
 That will let them study many things they have struggled to examine in the past—in particular, the formation of stars and planets, from the universe’s youth to the present day.
 There will be a lengthy queue of astronomers eager to explore its startling potential.

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 GMT on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="edbc988497a89e9d9f889e9e82ad888e82838280849e99c38e8280">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
+Email your responses (and include mention of your home city and country) by 1700 GMT on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="cd9cb8a4b788bebdbfa8bebea28da8aea2a3a2a0a4beb9e3aea2a0">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@te.arielherself.xyz).
 We’ll pick randomly from those with the right answers and crown three winners on Saturday.

 <strong>Friday: </strong>What term was popularised by Richard Nixon to describe the many millions of people who did not take part in anti-war demonstrations, but agreed with him?